Standardized Testing Policy

 With flexibility comes considerations.
 Here are a few questions you might be asking:

-Either are fine.
-We accept results from the current test or the new test, which will be offered starting March 2016.
+We accept results from either the old or new SAT, which became available in March 2016.

-We only require that you take one test so submit the results that best improve your chances for admission.
-Here are some other things to remember:
+We only require that you take one test so we recommend submitting the results that best improve your chances for admission.
+Remember:

-If you choose to submit three SAT subject tests to fulfill the standardized testing requirement, we want to see one score from each of the following:
+If you choose to submit three SAT subject tests or AP exam scores to fulfill the standardized testing requirement, we want to see one score from each of the following:

 Note: Some of our schools have their own requirements for subject test results: